erdc/ampl/README.md

 ```

 4. Go to the AMPL Git repo page in your browser, select Code and then there will be two options to `Clone`.
-Copy the URL based on the SSH Key or HTTPS option that you are using.
+Copy the URL based on whether you are using the SSH Key or HTTPS option (SSH is recommended).
 Use the following command to clone the repo into your AMPL working directory:

 ```shell
 # example using ssh: